 Dear NFS members

-We have just held the first NFS introducion course for the ESHRE certification for nurses and midwifes in Ørestaden, Copenhagen with 80 attendees the majority being nurses but also midwifes, lab technicians and embryologist were represented.
+The first NFS introducion course for the ESHRE certification for nurses and midwifes was heldin November in Ørestaden, Copenhagen with 80 attendees the majority being nurses but also midwifes, lab technicians and embryologist were represented.
+Evaluations of the course showed a high level of satisfaction.

 The program included speakers from all Nordic countries and Belgium covering topics from genetics to counselling and ethics in reproductive medicine.This was a great opportunity for nurses/midwifes to meet and share their experience regarding the coming exam and how they handle this.
 Both logbook, reading list and exam were intensively discussed.